when should you replace your grow light bulbs

 • Always follow the instructions that are provided by the manufacturer when installing, cleaning, or replacing grow light bulbs.

-• Keep safety measures in mind: make sure that there's no trash or inflammable items such as cloth or papers in the grow room.
+• Keep safety measures in mind: make sure that there are no trash or inflammable items such as cloth or papers in the grow room.

 • Safety supplies that are beneficial to have in your grow room include fire extinguishers, coverall suits, eye protection, and face masks.